[This is a placeholder. I don’t have a print version ready yet] Looking for a print-ready version of this webpage? Click here to download the PDF.

 Community Training Requests

 By meeting businesses through professional development, SHAN’s Human Trafficking 101 equips employees to identify and appropriately respond to suspected cases.
-726 community members tuned in to 14 off-site training programs.
-We were proud to present at several conferences including:
+566 community members tuned in to 19 off-site training programs (+5 from 23-24).

 Online Learning Platform

-265 adults and teens accessed the content over the course of the year.
+175 adults and teens (-90 FY 24) accessed the content over the course of the year.
+Learners joined from several states including Florida and Wisconsin.
 In partnership with the Harry C. Moores Foundation and Xcelerate Media SHAN updated our online course with the most recent available data.
-Top referral sources included our network of partner organizations (43%), from a friend (17%), and online (16%).

 Trauma Responsive Care Training